nedodn/ethcrow/README.md

 In order to use this dapp, one must have Metamask enabled in their browser connected to the Ropsten test network.

 ## Tools Used
-EthCrow was built using the Truffle framework, JQuery, Node.js, and Webpack.
+EthCrow was built using the Truffle framework, JQuery, Node.js, Bootstrap, and Webpack.